EnFinlay/enfinlay.github.io/_posts/2021-02-23-dom-xss-is-dead.markdown

 Of these 3 options, code scanners are the most viable option.
 There are many scanners out there, but I didn't feel like paying the subscription fees to try them all out.
 Some were ludicrously expensive for my needs (up to $999/year).
 For that reason the only scanner I tested was Burp Suite Pro (the license I already pay for).

 Update: There are tools that assist in manual searches for DOM XSS like [@filedescriptor's](https://twitter.com/filedescriptor) [untrusted-types](https://github.com/filedescriptor/untrusted-types).
+When looking at the `postMessage` source [@fransrosen's](https://twitter.com/fransrosen) [postMessage extension](https://github.com/fransr/postMessage-tracker) is essential.

 ## Sources